The story behind Juneteenth and how it became a federal holiday

 It began with church picnics and speeches, and spread as Black Texans moved elsewhere.

 Most U.S. states now hold celebrations honoring Juneteenth as a holiday or a day of recognition, like Flag Day.
-Juneteenth is a paid holiday for state employees in Texas, New York, Virginia and Washington, and hundreds of companies give workers the day off.
+Juneteenth is a paid holiday for state employees in Texas, New York, Virginia, Washington, and now Nevada as well.
+Hundreds of companies give workers the day off.

 Opal Lee, a former teacher and activist, is largely credited for rallying others behind a campaign to make Juneteenth a federal holiday.
 The 96-year-old had vivid memories of celebrating Juneteenth in East Texas as a child with music, food and games.
 In 2016, the “little old lady in tennis shoes” walked through her home city of Fort Worth, Texas and then in other cities before arriving in Washington, D.C.
 Soon, celebrities and politicians were lending their support.